greatimagestudios/greatimagestudios.github.io/info-payments.md

 Sorry but we don’t take card payments.

-Cash, bank transfer or cheque are all fine.
+Either cash or bank transfer is fine.